Officer who arrested Scottie Scheffler disciplined for not having bodycam activated

 Scheffler was arrested on charges that he injured Gillis and disobeyed commands, but the golfer said “he never intended to disregard any of the instructions,” and the incident was caused by a misunderstanding.

-After the news conference, Scheffler's attorney Steve Romines reiterated that his client was not at fault.
+After the news conference, Scheffler's attorney Steve Romines said his client was not at fault.

 The city's police chief noted that the department's officers are expected to maintain their body-worn cameras in a “constant state of operational readiness.”